semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart-api.md

 title: API
 ---

+@## D3 API

+All properties for the venn chart developed with D3 you can find in the [D3 guide](/data-display/d3-chart/d3-chart-api/#a43c7e).

-@## VennChart
+@## Recharts API

-For the first iteration, we used [recharts](http://recharts.org) and styled it.
+We used [recharts](http://recharts.org) and styled it.
 All exports are recharts exports.
-Please refer to [recharts API](http://recharts.org/en-US/api) for documentation and examples.
+Please refer to [recharts API](http://recharts.org/en-US/api) for detailed documentation and examples.

 We tried to keep API as consistent as possible with respect to other charts.